1jour1vin

 4/5 (1 customers)

-Concentrated, powerful, and elegant, the 2015 Aquéria Héritage is undoubtedly a fine vintage with excellent aging potential.
-Here, Grenache and Mourvèdre come together to showcase their distinctive character and highlight the Lirac terroir.
-The deep aromas of black fruit, complemented by subtle oak notes, make this a truly great wine!
+Concentrated, powerful, and elegant, the 2015 Aquéria Héritage is undoubtedly a fine vintage with great aging potential.
+The Grenache and Mourvèdre blend here to showcase their full character and highlight the Lirac terroir.
+The deep aromas of black fruit, supported by subtle oak, make this a great wine!

 Buy your Aqueria wines at the best price in a private sale!